silshack/spring2014/_posts/2014-02-06-mandyscodingbatexercises.md

 ##My Three Exercises

+I am slowly building more confidence with lists and strings and I really found these exercises to be helpful.
+I guess you could say I had quite a few 'aha' moments.

 Python List-1 : Common_end

-I am slowly building more confidence with lists and strings and I really found this exercise to be helpful for me.
-I guess you could say I had an 'aha' moment.

 The problem: *Given 2 arrays of ints, a and b, return True if they have the same first element or they have the same last element.
 Both arrays will be length 1 or more.*